uv-software/PCANBasic-Wrapper/Tests/README.md

 ## This and That

-### SVN Repo

-The CAN API V3 Testing sources are maintained in a SVN repo to synchronized them between the different CAN API V3 wrapper repos.

 ### Dual-License

-Except where otherwise noted, this work is dual-licensed under the terms of the BSD 2-Clause "Simplified" License and under the terms of the GNU General Public License v3.0 (or any later version).
+Except where otherwise noted, this work is dual-licensed under the terms of the BSD 2-Clause "Simplified" License and under the terms of the GNU General Public License v2.0 (or any later version).
 You can choose between one of them if you use these portions of this work in whole or in part.

 ### GoogleTest License